Thirty-fourth Amendment of the Constitution of Ireland: Implementation

 In March 2015, the Department of Justice and Equality published the general scheme of the Marriage Bill 2015, setting out the changes to be made to marriage law if the proposed amendment was enacted.
 These include removing the current legislative bar on same-sex couples marrying, allowing foreign same-sex marriages to be registered in Ireland as marriages rather than as civil partnerships, and dissolving a civil partnership if the partners marry each other.
 Authorised solemnisers of marriage from religious groups would be allowed to refuse to officiate at same-sex ceremonies.
 Lawyer Benedict Ó Floinn felt the bill's drafting should have been completed before the referendum, to minimise the lacuna during which statute law is out of step with the constitution.
 The Gender Recognition Act 2015 requires a transgender person to be unmarried to recognise a change of legal sex; the Marriage Bill intends to remove this restriction.

 The government hoped to have the Marriage Bill enacted before the Oireachtas' summer adjournment, but the referendum petition hearings in the Court of Appeal delayed this.
 The government intended to enact the Marriage Bill "as early as possible" after the Dáil's resumption on 22 September 2015.
 The bill provides that applications for civil partnership pending when it comes into force can be converted into applications for marriage.
 The Minister for Justice stated that marriages under this provision should take place by November.
 The bill was approved at a cabinet meeting on 16 September for publication the following day.
 It passed its final stage in the legislature on 22 October 2015 and (in the absence of the President, who was out of the country) was signed into law on 29 October 2015 by the Presidential Commission.

 The Marriage Act 2015 came into force on 16 November 2015.
 The first same-sex marriage ceremony was the next day in Clonmel, County Tipperary.

-Popular Culture
+Popular culture

-In the aftermath of the referendum several artistic interprtations took place.
-In 2016, A Day in May by Charlie Bird was published it told the stories of individuals impacted by the referendum.
+In the aftermath of the referendum several artistic interpretations took place.
+In 2016, A Day in May by Charlie Bird told the stories of individuals impacted by the referendum.
 In 2018, sections of this publication were used as part of a play by the same name in the Olympia Theatre, Dublin.
 In 2017, the play A Morning After The Life Before was first performed, the play was based on playwright Ann Blake experience before and after the referendum.